-The term work should include 10 experiments.
-At least 02 assignments covering the entire syllabus must be given on the content of theory of "Analysis of Algorithms".
-The assignments should be students' centric and an attempt should be made to make assignments more meaningful, interesting and innovative.
+The termwork must include 10 experiments using simulators like NS2 / Cisco packet Tracer / GNS3 / networking hardware (routers, switches).
+At least 02 assignments covering the entire syllabus must be given on the content of theory and practical's of "Computer Network".
+The assignments should be students' centric, and an attempt should be made to make assignments more meaningful, interesting and innovative.
 Term work will be assessed as Continuous Internal Assessment Practical (CIAP).